 - Open McAfee Endpoint Security in client.

 - In the Exclusions section, click Add.

 - Click What to exclude > Browse.

-- Browse to the TDR file location.
-Check Also exclude subfolders, click OK.
+- Browse to the TDR file location and select the Also exclude subfolders check box.

 - Click Apply.

 To add an exclusion in McAfee — For Mac:

 - Click McAfee Endpoint Security for Mac > Preferences.